gar2006/Identifying-Taxonomy-and-Assessing-Biodiversity-from-eDNA-Datasets/README.md

 15.Other Files
 Consider brief descriptions for .pkl, .json, and .pth files (“Saved model weights”, “Token vocabulary”, “Label encoder mapping”, “Config/metrics for experiments”).

-**If you export the notebook to a .py script, clarify its function (“Runnable training and inference pipeline”).**